gooddata/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

     // Warning: (ae-incompatible-release-tags) The symbol "dashboards" is marked as @public, but its signature references "IWorkspaceDashboards" which is marked as @alpha dashboards(): IWorkspaceDashboards;
     dataSets(): IWorkspaceDatasetsService;
+    // Warning: (ae-incompatible-release-tags) The symbol "dateFilterConfigs" is marked as @public, but its signature references "IWorkspaceDateFilterConfigsQuery" which is marked as @alpha dateFilterConfigs(): IWorkspaceDateFilterConfigsQuery;
     elements(): IElementQueryFactory;
     execution(): IExecutionFactory;
     insights(): IWorkspaceInsights;